Perturbation theory for killed Markov processes and quasi-stationary distributions: Abstract

 \section{Abstract}

-We investigate the stability of quasi-stationary distributions of killed Markov processes to perturbations of the generator.
-In the first setting, we consider a general bounded self-adjoint perturbation operator, and after that, study a particular unbounded perturbation corresponding to the truncation of the killing rate.
-In both scenarios, we quantify the difference between eigenfunctions of the smallest eigenvalue of the perturbed and unperturbed generator in a Hilbert space norm.
-As a consequence, $\mathcal{L}^1$-norm estimates of the difference of the resulting quasi-stationary distributions in terms of the perturbation are provided.
-These results are particularly relevant to the recently-proposed class of quasi-stationary Monte Carlo methods, designed for scalable exact Bayesian inference.
+Motivated by recent developments of quasi-stationary Monte Carlo methods, we investigate the stability of quasi-stationary distributions of killed Markov processes under perturbations of the generator.
+We first consider a general bounded self-adjoint perturbation operator, and after that, study a particular unbounded perturbation corresponding to truncation of the killing rate.
+In both scenarios, we quantify the difference between eigenfunctions of the smallest eigenvalue of the perturbed and unperturbed generators in a Hilbert space norm.
+As a consequence, $\mathcal{L}^1$ norm estimates of the difference of the resulting quasi-stationary distributions in terms of the perturbation are provided.